amithkoujalgi/llama3-playground/README.md

 > To handle that, the system has been designed to run only one process at any given point in time. (i.e., Only one
 > instance of OCR or training or inference can be run at a time)
 >
-> Please feel free to update the code according to your needs.
+> Feel free to update the code according to your needs.

 ### Additional setup instructions